 A diagnosis of cancer brings up many important decisions and questions.
 Typically, your main focus is to explore your treatment options such as radiation, chemotherapy, or surgery.
 One area that you may not think about, though, is future fertility preservation.
 Many types of chemotherapy and radiation will save your life but will unfortunately also leave you infertile.
 For patients who want to have children, this can be devastating.
-The good news is there are several fertility preservation options available for women and girls.
+The good news is there are several fertility preservation options for women diagnosed with cancer, and even girls diagnosed with cancer, are available.
 Ideally fertility preservation should be pursued before the initiation of cancer treatment, but in some cases it is possible to do fertility preservation during or after cancer treatment.

 IVF / Embryo Freezing